 to be used if a matrix in memory is analyzed (i.e., dataset is a null string or 0).
-Default = read per iteration of the read loop.
+Default = dc0.maxbytes scalar, the maximum number of bytes to be read per iteration of the read loop.
 Default = dc0.maxvec scalar, the largest number of elements allowed in any one matrix.
 Default = 20000.